(ENG) Are Sixteen Heads Really Better than One?

 Transformers have revolutionized NLP by using multi‑head attention, where each layer contains multiple attention “heads” that learn to focus on different patterns in the input.
 The canonical Transformer‑large model uses 16 heads per layer (Vaswani et al., 2017), but this begs the question: are all of those heads necessary?

 I decided to review this paper for my NLP class team project.
 Traditionally, pruning techniques have relied on the Head Importance Score to decide which heads contribute less and can be removed.
-We propose a two-fold strategy - leveraging both the Head Importance Score and Attention Entropy.
+We attempted to use a two-fold strategy, leveraging both the Head Importance Score and Attention Entropy.

 Michel et al. run experiments on two settings to test generality: